 We are lucky enough to have many experts in the field of obstetrics and gynaecology working in conjunction with highly trained and experienced sonographers.
 We aim to provide expert scanning and counselling through all stages of your pregnancy.

-We are accredited in use the world renowned and respected Fetal Medicine Foundation screening programme from London.
-All of our sonographers/sonologists have been extensively trained and examined in nuchal measurements to gain accreditation.
-For more information, you can download a copy of our Chromosomal Assessment brochure by clicking here.
+We are accredited in use the world-renowned and respected Fetal Medicine Foundation screening programme from London.
+All of our sonographers and reporting radiologists have been extensively trained and examined in nuchal measurements to gain accreditation.

 Although we do sometimes add one or two 3D images at the end of the medical component of the scan, we will only attempt this if time allows and if the baby is lying in a good position.

 4D ultrasound takes many conventional 2D images, creates a surface rendered 3D image, and adds time to the process.
 As with conventional 2D imaging, baby’s position, maternal size and the amount of amniotic fluid play a vital role in the quality of the picture.
 26 to 32 weeks is the ideal time for scanning as there is more amniotic fluid and the baby has developed some soft tissue about the face.

 A detailed scan of the fetal heart is done at 25-28 weeks for a suspected heart abnormality.